 Presented by: Paul Truelove on Saturday at 10 am

 With the aid of numerous installation and product photos, system configuration diagrams, and

 related graphics, Bob Williams will explore the critical issue of power management aboard recreational vessels.
 This seminar focus is on three principal considerations in balancing energy needs: energy production, energy storage, and efficient energy consumption.

 Bob will examine various electrical system designs, as well as an overview of various types of batteries, alternators, photovoltaic systems, wind turbines and appropriate regulation.
 Examples of buying for efficiency will be addressed, as well as examples of effective system design and common system design flaws often found in production boats.
 Whether your goal is fully sustainable cruising or making the best use of your existing electrical system, you won’t want to miss this valuable session.

-Presented by: Bob Williams on Saturday at 8:15 am
+Presented by: Bob Williams on Friday at 8:15 am, and on Saturday at 8:15 am

 What does it take to make your boat a blue water sailing yacht?
 Learn from Pam and her families’ experiences while they sailed across the oceans.
 Her expert knowledge will help anyone learn the essentials of blue water cruising equipment, along with the obvious little products that are so important.
 Pam gives knowledgeable and practical ideas on how to make your boat easier to handle, safer, and more fun to sail.